 You could say that when it comes to headphones, I’m hard to please.
-Or maybe you could say that I find it easy to disavow any positive feelings when it comes to ear-based hardware.
-I don’t know why you’d say that, but you could I guess.
-What it comes down to is because I’ve got a steady supply of headphones passing my earholes it becomes rather easy to dismiss the lesser among them.
-After all, with so many options why waste time on something lesser?
+Or maybe you could say that I find it easy to disavow any positive feelings toward ear-based hardware.
+I don’t know why you’d say that, but you could, I guess.
+What it comes down to is, since I’ve got a steady supply of headphones passing my earholes, it becomes rather easy to dismiss the lesser among them.
+After all, with so many options, why waste time on something lesser?

 But then once in a while something appears that surprises me, in a good way.
 The sort of product that stands a chance to replace one of my core cadre of headphones that travel with me everywhere.
 These unicorns would really have to stand out, because there’s no need for me to subject my ears to mediocre sound.

 Enter the Edifier NeoBuds S true wireless earphones.
 On paper they have the same features as most other true wireless earphones.
-They’re tiny, light, have multiple sound modes, IP54 dust/water resistance, and even noise canceling.
-I’d initially assumed they’d be another in a long line of similarly priced, similarly featured earphones that currently saturate the market.
-What I didn’t expect, what my cynical nature never lets me assume, was that they’d be good.
+They’re tiny and light, and they have multiple sound modes, IP54 dust/water resistance, and even noise canceling.
+I initially assumed they’d be another model in a long line of similarly priced, similarly featured earphones that currently saturate the market.
+What I didn’t expect—what my cynical nature never lets me assume—was that they’d be good.
 Like, really good.